Matrilocal residence: Description

 Frequently, visiting marriage is being practiced, meaning that husband and wife are living apart, in their separate birth families, and seeing each other in their spare time.
 The children of such marriages are raised by the mother's extended matrilineal clan.
-The father does not have to be involved in the upbringing of his own children; he does, however, in that of his sisters' children (his nieces and nephews).
+The father does not have to be involved in the upbringing of his own children; he is, however, in that of his sisters' children (his nieces and nephews).
 In direct consequence, property is inherited from generation to generation, and, overall, remains largely undivided.

 Matrilocal residence is found most often in horticultural societies.

 Examples of matrilocal societies include the people of Ngazidja in the Comoros, the Ancestral Puebloans of Chaco Canyon, the Nair community in Kerala in South India, the Moso of Yunnan and Sichuan in southwestern China, the Siraya of Taiwan, and the Minangkabau of western Sumatra.
-Among indigenous people of the Amazon basin this residence pattern is often associated with the customary practice of brideservice, as seen among the Urarina of northeastern Peru.
+Among indigenous people of the Amazon basin this residence pattern is often associated with the customary practice of bride service, as seen among the Urarina of northeastern Peru.

 During the Song Dynasty in medieval China, matrilocal marriage became common for wealthy non-aristocratic families.

 In other regions of the world, such as Japan, during the Heian period, a marriage of this type was not a sign of high status, but rather an indication of the patriarchal authority of the woman's family (her father or grandfather), who was sufficiently powerful to demand it.

 Another matrilocal society is the !Kung San of Southern Africa.
 They practice uxorilocality for the bride service period, which lasts until the couple has produced three children or they have been together for more than ten years.
 At the end of the bride service period, the couple has a choice of which clan they want to live with.
 (Technically, uxorilocality differs from matrilocality; uxorilocality means the couple settles with the wife's family, while matrilocality means the couple settles with the wife's lineage.
 Because the !Kung do not live in lineages, they cannot be matrilocal; they are uxorilocal.)